 Council-managed Caravan Parks Draft Master Plan

-To read the 2018 Queenscliffe Council-Managed Caravan Parks Draft Master Plan Report, click here and then click on the red 'Download All' button.
-Copies are also available for review at Council's offices at 50 Learmonth Street, Queenscliff.
+Click on the 'Related Information' link on the right hand side of this page to download a copy of the 2018 Queenscliffe Council-Managed Caravan Parks Draft Master Plan Report.
+Copies of the report are also available for review at Council's offices at 50 Learmonth Street, Queenscliff.

 Council has prepared a set of Community Updates about the draft Master Plan options for Council's caravan parks.
 Please click on the links below to download a copy of the Community Update for each caravan park.

 The Borough of Queenscliffe manages four caravan parks:

 - Queenscliff Recreation Reserve and Victoria Park in Queenscliff; and